 Lincoln College students can register with Studental, the dental practice at Oxford Brookes University, phone 01865 484608.
 This practice offers NHS dental care.

 There are a number of people you can contact regarding any difficulties or problems you might experience.
-The student handbook includes a more complete list but the College Chaplain and Welfare Officer will be able to advise you in more detail.
+The student handbook includes a more complete list but the College Chaplain and Student Welfare Coordinator will be able to advise you in more detail.

 It is important to note that both the College Doctor and College Nurse are able and willing to advise people with welfare concerns.
 Please see details above if you need to get in touch.